 The air that pushes up from your consistent escaping breath helps you increase your breath support and puts your larynx muscles in a productive and relaxed state, and then the vibrations help relax your tongue and facial muscles.

 Related Post: How To Do Lip Trills Properly

 Lean into it and exaggerate the effect by joining them together with the audible sound of "NG" over and over.
 The back of your tongue and your soft palate may feel good together, but you don't want them staying together for long.

 Drop your jaw wide, but keep your soft palate touching the back of your tongue.
-Good singing involves a dropped jaw for clarity of lyrics and tone, so this is a step in the right direction for a healthy position and great-sounding voice.
+Good singing involves a dropped jaw for clarity of lyrics and tone, so this is a step in the right direction for a healthy position and a great-sounding voice.

 This, paired with your good posture, relaxed muscles, and dropped jaw, will make for perfect singing placement and will not sound nasal!
 This is the feeling you want to go for each and every time you sing from now on.

 Related Post: How To Get Rid Of Tongue Tension

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.